Forgot Password in ASP.NET Core Identity

 }

-Next, add a view named ForgotPassword.cshtml within the Views/Account directory and copy and paste the following code.
-This is the forgot password view.
+Create a View named ForgotPassword.cs within the Views/Account folder, then copy and paste the following code.

 @{